I-9 and E-Verify

 The primary I-9 center for the Morningside and Manhattanville campuses is Columbia University Human Resources, located on the 4th floor of the Studebaker Building.
 615 West 131st Street.

 The Student I-9 center has moved back to Kent Hall!
-Hours are by appointment, see below for link to their schedule.
+Hours are by appointment.
+See below for a link to their schedule.

 Form I-9 Instructions: